 What is our ‘natural’ environment in the digital society and in our professional contexts?
 The answer is pretty relevant to attraction marketing, business and education, I’d say!

-If you have interests in communication, learning, cultural change, digital society, etc, I’d love to hear your views on accessing digital audiences, particularly to see how people in different parts of the world think about this rapidly changing landscape – how does it influence and affect you?
+If you have interests in communication, learning, cultural change, digital society, etc, get in touch.
+I’d love to hear your views on accessing digital audiences, particularly to see how people in different parts of the world think about this rapidly changing landscape – how does it influence and affect you?